Name: Chrissy Sara

-Overtime: Spurlock lives on a farm and spends a fair amount of her spare time managing animal care.
+Overtime: Sara lives on a farm and spends a fair amount of her spare time managing animal care.
 She also thoroughly enjoys outdoor activities like camping, hiking, horseback riding, and target shooting.

-Why You Need to Know Her: Chrissy Spurlock, CTS-I, is both a teacher and a student.
+Why You Need to Know Her: Chrissy Sara, CTS-I (née Spurlock), is both a teacher and a student.
 She is a staff instructor for AVIXA and spends her days traveling around the country preparing AV professionals to obtain their Certified Technology Specialist (CTS) designations.
-But she is also a master student—Spurlock says she takes something away from every class and every conversation.
+But she is also a master student—Sara says she takes something away from every class and every conversation.
 “If I’m not learning alongside them, why do I get to be up there teaching?”

-Knowing her broadcast skill set would translate, Spurlock made the move to pro AV in 2013 when she accepted a product integration specialist position with Click Effects.
-Using the skills she picked up in broadcast, Spurlock managed the training and installation for LED projects for the company—including the use of Click Effects systems, commissioning solutions, and troubleshooting technical issues.
+Knowing her broadcast skill set would translate, Sara made the move to pro AV in 2013 when she accepted a product integration specialist position with Click Effects.
+Using the skills she picked up in broadcast, Sara managed the training and installation for LED projects for the company—including the use of Click Effects systems, commissioning solutions, and troubleshooting technical issues.